-"MiFID II" means the Markets in Financial Instruments Directive 2014/65/EU.
+"MiFID II" means the Markets in Financial Instruments Directive 2014/65/EU (as implemented in the UK).

 "Net Asset Value" or "NAV" means the value of the Scheme Property of the Company or of any Sub-fund (as the context may require) less the liabilities of the Company (or of the Sub-fund concerned) as calculated in accordance with the Instrument of Incorporation.